-Big changes are coming to international e-commerce.
-With the U.S. expected to introduce new tariffs on Chinese goods starting May 2, 2025, many dropshippers are asking:
+Big changes are coming to international e-commerce, especially with the China to U.S. dropshipping tariffs in 2025 set to increase.
+With the U.S. expected to introduce new import taxes on Chinese goods starting May 2, many dropshippers are asking:

 “Will this affect my business?”